 Generally, the interior is notably quiet, for a compact car.
 Then the wind picked up, and as we watched the dust devils ahead of us on the road, we listened to the whooshing against the glass.

-The new 2007 Hyundai Elantra takes some solid strides toward spirited handling.
+The Hyundai Elantra offers spirited handling.
 We drove it like we stole it, pushing it harder than it was ever meant to be pushed over twisting bumpy roads, which is not something you would or necessarily should do with a compact car.
 The Elantra is surprisingly, pleasantly, game, however.
 When pushed beyond its limits, it didn't do anything unpredictable or dangerous.

 One thing it doesn't do, surprisingly, is plow the front tires when you stand on the gas in a slow corner.
 We're not suggesting you drive like that, but we do test like that, because such extremes reveal limits, in this case capabilities of the suspension.
 It's a rare front-wheel-drive compact car that can pass this test.
 The Elantra will spin the inside front wheel, but it keeps turning around the corner instead of sliding straight ahead.
 The suspension engineers have done something right, in the front end of the Elantra.

 The Elantra is softer all around than the sportier Nissan Sentra or Mazda3.
 The ride is good, although after a couple hours on a bad freeway, the sharp bumps will wear on you.
 Overall, it's a good fit for someone who just wants good transportation without attitude.
 It asks less involvement from the driver than those other two.

 The brakes are excellent.
 We really stood on them a few times, and they didn't allow the car to dart or weave while they sharply brought down the speed.